binarybana/simd-play/README.md

 This was a fun hacking attempt try and write a high performance matmul kernel by myself in Rust.

-I ended up getting within an order of magnitude (8x slower) of Intel MKL.
+I ended up getting within an order of magnitude (8x slower) of Intel MKL, though my implementation is only single threaded so I'm within perhaps 4x.
+Though my implementation is only marginally accurate (tests were passing for 8x8x8, but not 8x16x8) and only supports multiple sizes of 8.
+Also, coding style etc is not great, so please don't judge this as my ability to write good code.

 Run bench with `RUSTFLAGS="-C target-cpu=native" cargo bench